deckhouse/deckhouse/modules/040-control-plane-manager/docs/CONFIGURATION.md

 title: "Managing control plane: configuration"
 ---

-Some cluster parameters that affect control plane management are derived from the [ClusterConfiguration](installing/configuration.html#clusterconfiguration), which is created during the Deckhouse installation.
+Some cluster parameters that affect control plane management are derived from the [ClusterConfiguration](installing/configuration.html#clusterconfiguration) resource.

 <!-- SCHEMA -->